Expedition Grants Application Instructions

 Expeditions are purposeful, and the purpose of these is public service.
 Expeditions involve unknown territory, which makes them a great opportunity to explore a place that’s new to you.

-PSC Expedition Grants are open to all continuing MIT undergraduates.
+PSC Expedition Grants are open to all continuing MIT freshmen, sophomores, and juniors.

 - MIT ID